sisungo/airup/docs/i18n_guide.md

  $ cp en-US jp-JP
  ```
  - Start translating
- - Commit to the repository
+ - Commit to the repository, making a pull request